wgd-modular/parsezilla/README.md

 ### Running the Server

+For production, the API key is loaded from the `PARSEZILLA_API_KEY` environment variable.
+Make sure to set it before running the server.
 By default, the server binds to `127.0.0.1:8080`.
 You can customize the bind address and port via CLI arguments:

 ```bash
 cargo run -- --bind 0.0.0.0 --port 8080